developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/dominjectionandroid/index.md

 In the sample `mytags.txt` file referenced below, notice a syntax similar to that of ordinary HTML tags for including scripts, style sheets and meta data.
 Parts of the tags as they apply to DOM injection are explained in the JavaScript comments, and in further detail below.

-> **Zebra recommends substitution variables over absolute paths whenever possible**.
+> **Zebra recommends using substitution variables over absolute paths whenever possible**.

 	:::xml
 	<!--Sample tags file -->